Opinion | What Sally Buzbee’s AP history suggests about how she might manage The Post

 “Sally’s mission was to make the Washington bureau quite frankly not seem like a--holes to the rest of the company,” notes a former AP manager.

-There was another distinguishing characteristic of the Washington bureau that Buzbee was trying to preserve: its investigative unit.
-While most news organizations pick and choose which breaking-news stories to cover, the Associated Press writes up just about everything.
+There was another distinguishing characteristic of the Washington bureau that Buzbee was trying to promote: its investigative unit.
+While most news organizations pick and choose which breaking-news stories to cover, the roughly 1,400 journalists at the Associated Press write up just about everything.
 As a result, between 80 percent and 90 percent of its resources are tied up in spot-news coverage.
 The AP’s Washington bureau, however, has traditionally had an investigative crew with the latitude to go deep on projects while ignoring the latest headlines.

-Early during her tenure, that team was working on a story about how the //New York Police Department, with assistance from the CIA, was surveilling ethnic communities “in ways that would run afoul of civil liberties rules if practiced by the federal government.”
+Early during her tenure, that team was working on a story about how the New York Police Department, with assistance from the CIA, was spying on Muslim communities “in ways that would run afoul of civil liberties rules if practiced by the federal government.”
 After a few of the stories in the series were published, Matt Apuzzo, one of four AP reporters who won a Pulitzer Prize for the resulting series (Adam Goldman, Chris Hawley and Eileen Sullivan were the others), brought Buzbee fresh reporting portraying the NYPD as a redoubt of the Keystone Kops.
 “Yeah, but that’s not what you’re doing.
 This isn’t the WikiLeaks of NYPD.
 This is about the line between security and civil liberties in the nation’s biggest city, and when this team writes about the NYPD, it’s going to be in that vein,” said Buzbee, in Apuzzo’s recollection.

 The series aligned with a critique that Buzbee had advanced in relation to the bureau’s previous investigative output — namely, that the stories read too much like Government Accountability Office reports, were too Washington-centric and lacked a connection to the way people led their lives.

 It also required some interdepartmental diplomacy: Here was the outlet’s Washington bureau uncovering a scandal located at the heart of the AP’s New York operation.
 Inevitable tension, therefore, arose between the two bureaus, driven by a distinct lack of enthusiasm for the project among key staffers in New York, according to four sources — though upper management boosted the project.
-Buzbee lobbied to postpone a puffy profile of then-NYPD Commissioner Ray Kelly until after the surveillance series launched.
+Buzbee lobbied to postpone a favorable profile of then-NYPD Commissioner Ray Kelly until after the surveillance series launched.
 “It was pretty sticky,” says a former colleague of Buzbee’s.

 The boss also dove into the nitty-gritty.
 “I remember sitting down with her and going over sources — who knew what and how they knew it.
 After she was comfortable with the sourcing, she never flinched,” recalls Goldman.